ibm-cloud-docs/databases-for-cassandra/howto-user-management.md

 ### Adding users to _Service Credentials_
 {: #user-management-add-users-serve-cred}

 Creating a new user from the CLI doesn't automatically populate that user's connection strings into _Service Credentials_.
-If you want to add them there, you can create a new credential with the existing user information.
+To add them there, create a new credential with the existing user information.

 Enter the username and password in the JSON field _Add Inline Configuration Parameters_, or specify a file where the JSON information is stored.
 For example, putting `{"existing_credentials":{"username":"Robert","password":"supersecure"}}` in the field generates _Service Credentials_ with the username "Robert" and password "supersecure" filled into connection strings.